palak-parhawk-2003/fastag-fraud-detection/README.md

 <li>Evaluation: Assessing model performance using metrics such as accuracy, precision, recall, and F1-score, and refining the models to enhance detection capabilities.</li>
 </ol>

-## Key Findings
+## 🔍 Key Insights
 <ul>
-<li>Data Imbalance: The dataset exhibits an imbalance between fraudulent and non-fraudulent transactions, necessitating strategies such as resampling or weighting during model training.</li>
+<li>Class Imbalance: Fraud cases are much fewer than legit ones — handled via resampling or class weighting.</li>
-<li>Feature Importance: Certain features, such as transaction amount and vehicle type, have a significant impact on the likelihood of a transaction being fraudulent.</li>
+<li>Feature Impact: Transaction amount and vehicle type significantly influence fraud probability.</li>
-<li>Model Performance: Advanced models like artificial neural networks demonstrated superior performance in detecting fraudulent transactions compared to simpler models.</li>
+<li>Model Comparison: Neural networks outperformed traditional models in capturing complex fraud patterns.</li>
 </ul>

-## Usage
+## ⚙️ How to Use
 To replicate the analysis:
 <ul>
 <li>Dataset Access: Download the <a href='https://www.kaggle.com/datasets/thegoanpanda/fastag-fraud-detection-datesets-fictitious'>Fastag Fraud Detection Datasets</a> from Kaggle.</li>